Mario Party: The Top 100: Development and release

-Mario Party: The Top 100 was developed by NDcube and published by Nintendo; the latter announced the game in September 2017 during a Nintendo Direct.
-Some reviewers initially expressed disappointment in the game not also being available on the Nintendo Switch, which GameSpots Chris Pereira stated "would seemingly be a perfect fit".
+Mario Party: The Top 100 was developed by NDcube and published by Nintendo; the latter announced the game on September 13, 2017, during a Nintendo Direct.
+Some reviewers initially expressed disappointment with the game not also being available on the Nintendo Switch, which GameSpots Chris Pereira stated "would seemingly be a perfect fit".
 An overview trailer was released the following month.

-Less than two months after it was announced, Mario Party: The Top 100 was released in North America on November 10, 2017.
+Less than two months after it was announced, Mario Party: The Top 100 was released for the Nintendo 3DS in North America on November 10, 2017.
 The game was subsequently released in PAL regions on December 22, 2017, and in Japan on December 28, 2017; it was originally set for release in Europe on January 5, 2018.

 Reception

 Critical response

 According to the review aggregation website Metacritic, Mario Party: The Top 100 received "mixed or average" reviews from critics.
-Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by only 3% of critics.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 3% of critics.
 In Japan, four critics from Famitsu gave The Top 100 a total score of 32 out of 40, with each critic awarding the game an 8 out of 10.
 Although the game's premise and sense of nostalgia were praised by multiple reviewers, it generally received criticism for its lack of game boards and additional content.

 The concept of a minigame compilation was lauded by several critics, including Polygons Allegra Frank, who referred to the all-minigame premise as "genius".
 Destructoids Caitlin Cooke added that the experience "was a solid trip down nostalgia road".
 The graphical and audio enhancements of the minigames were also generally complimented.

-Critics were divided on the game's minigame selection.
-Nintendo Lifes Michael Koczwara believed that Mario Party: The Top 100s goal of being a compilation of the best minigames in the series "was accomplished with great results", Destructoids Caitlin Cooke felt that the game "did a fairly decent job" representing the most fun and popular minigames from the series, and Common Sense Medias David Wolinsky noted that most of the minigames were "very approachable".
-Conversely, CGMagazines Jordan Biordi wrote that there were "maybe 15-20 good minigames" from three of the first four installments in the series.
-Moreover, Nintendo World Reports Matt West criticized the presentation of the minigames as "somewhat disconnected", and suggested that the control schemes for some minigames did not transfer well to the 3DS.
+Critics were divided on the minigame selection.
+Nintendo Lifes Michael Koczwara believed that Mario Party: The Top 100s goal of being a compilation of the best minigames in the Mario Party series "was accomplished with great results", Destructoids Caitlin Cooke felt that the game "did a fairly decent job" representing the most fun and popular minigames from the series, and Common Sense Medias David Wolinsky noted that most of the minigames were very approachable.
+Conversely, CGMagazines Jordan Biordi wrote that there were "maybe 15–20 good minigames" from three of the first four installments in the series.
+Moreover, Nintendo World Reports Matt West criticized the presentation of the minigames as "somewhat disconnected" and suggested that the control schemes for some minigames did not transfer well to the 3DS.